lyteword/chspurgeon-tod/volume-4/psalm-87.md

 **Verse 7.**&nbsp;(&nbsp;*last clause*&nbsp;).—All the springs within me, all the springs which flow for me, are in my God.
 There are "upper and nether springs", springs "shut up", "valley" springs (Ps 104:10), rock springs, & c.; but all these flow from the Lord.

-## WORKS UPON THE EIGHTY-SEVENTH PSALM
+## Works Upon The Eighty-Seventh Psalm

 In&nbsp;*"Sermons preached before the University of Oxford*&nbsp;...by John Eveleigh, D.D., 1815, "is&nbsp;*"Sermon, twelve, in which is proposed a New Interpretation of the Eighty-Seventh Psalm."*&nbsp;